ziphra/RRBS_analysis_glyphosate/Bismark.md

 # Bismark

-## functions
+## Preparation and usage
 see [Bismark user guide](https://rawgit.com/FelixKrueger/Bismark/master/Docs/Bismark_User_Guide.html#appendix-iii-bismark-methylation-extracto)

-Import all the recquired dependencies (samtools, bamstool, cutadapt, fastqc... will be store in the PATH):
+First, import all the recquired dependencies (samtools, bamstool, cutadapt, fastqc... will be store in the PATH):
 `module load biokit`

 set the PATH variables: